 In accordance with the ICOMOS (International Council On Monuments and Sites) Training and Education Guideline and the latest British Standard on conservation of historic buildings (BS 7913: 2013) the course will introduce the philosophy behind conservation before going into detail regarding the technical analysis of buildings, ensembles and sites, diagnosing issues, identifying the best building conservation solutions, working with the various stakeholders, and ultimately providing advice regarding best practice.

 The course is open to anyone who works with traditional buildings.
-The course is also an integral part of the forthcoming CIOB Conservation Certification scheme which requires all those applying for Certification to successfully complete this course unless they have an approved qualification in the subject.
+The course is also an integral part of the CIOB Conservation Certification scheme which requires all those applying for Certification to successfully complete this course unless they have an approved qualification in the subject.
 The course however is stand alone and those participating need not be CIOB members or have an interest in the CIOB Conservation Certification scheme.
 It is an ideal grounding to all those new to conservation and seeking to improve results for clients on conservation projects.

 At the end of the course, you will receive a certificate of attainment and be able to:

 - Read a building or site and its different types of significance values and understand how these values are assessed and used.

 - Demonstrate knowledge of historical development, and types of construction technology in order to conduct research, interpret results and produce plans for conservation

 - Interpret the setting of buildings and sites and define what this means in the development of projects and every day care.

 - Identify and absorb all available sources of information relevant to the building or site being studied

 - Analyse the behaviour of buildings and sites as complex systems

 - Diagnose intrinsic and extrinsic causes of decay as a basis for appropriate action